Is VR in trouble? Facebook closes hundreds of Oculus Rift demo stations at Best Buy

 It's also not yet clear whether other stores beyond Best Buy, and other manufacturers, are experiencing any issues with interest.
 (Microsoft Stores, for instance, also often do demos of the Oculus Rift.)
 Sony, Google, Samsung, HTC and Microsoft didn't immediately respond to requests for comment.

+Also worth noting: in the retailer's Q3 earnings statement in November, based on data ahead of the holiday season, CEO Hubert Joly said that Best Buy had already given 300,000 demos.

-"We still believe the best way to learn about VR is through a live demo," says Oculus, pointing out that hundreds of Best Buy stores in the US and Canada will still offer demos, as will Microsoft Stores and other partners in Canada, the UK, France and Germany.
+"We still believe the best way to learn about VR is through a live demo," said Oculus in an emailed statement, pointing out that hundreds of Best Buy stores in the US and Canada will still offer demos, as will Microsoft Stores and other partners in Canada, the UK, France and Germany.

 "We're going to find opportunities to do regular events and pop ups in retail locations and local communities throughout the year."